JeremyRand/namecoin.org/docs/dev/ecosystem/index.md

     * Used by Dotbit.me browser extension
     * Used by Dotbit.me web proxy ("Surf .Bit" tab of Dotbit.me website)
 * OpenNIC: hxxps://www.opennic.org/
-    * Namecoin resolver info at https://wiki.opennic.org/opennic:dot:bit
+    * Namecoin resolver info at hxxps://wiki.opennic.org/opennic:dot:bit
     * Seems to be operated by Calum McAlinden
+* ZeroName
+    * Used by ZeroNet's default configuration

 ## .bit Resolver Software (not services)